Buffalo: Home of the Pastry Heart

 Pastry Heart at Chrusciki Bakery

 The pastry heart’s exact origins in Buffalo remain baked in mystery.
-Albanese lived in the same house he grew up in on the city’s West Side since 1961, and recalled other now-closed neighborhood bakeries like Virginia Pastry Shop offering them back then; Luigi’s started selling them in 1977.
+West Side residents can recall many now-closed neighborhood bakeries like Virginia Pastry Shop and Luigi’s Bakery, offering them in decades past.
+Luigi’s began selling them in 1977.

 The pastry heart has been a mainstay at Eileen’s Centerview Bakery in West Seneca (465 Center Road) since it opened in 1964, according to third-generation owner Carol Parker.
 One veteran baker there, Danny Chudoba, has been making them there since it opened – and baked them at other bakeries before Eileen’s, too.